Sign up to our newsletter

 What is platform as a solution?

-A platform solution is a robust software that allows users to build business solutions.
-It allow you to not only solve one specific problem, but also addresses several others.
+A platform as a legal tech solution refers to a robust software that allows users to build unique workflows and automations as team needs evolve.
+It allows you to not only solve one specific problem, but also address several others across legal work.

 What is a point solution?